×

 Assistant Professor of Management, Business Ethics

-Diana Acosta-Navas is an Assistant Professor of Management, specializing in business ethics, at Loyola University Chicago.
+Diana Acosta-Navas is an assistant professor of management specializing in business ethics at Loyola University Chicago.
 She was previously an Embedded EthiCS fellow at Stanford University, based in the Center for Ethics in Society (EiS) and the Institute for Human-Centered Artificial Intelligence (HAI).
-She holds a PhD in Philosophy from Harvard University, where she worked as adjunct lecturer in Ethics and Public Policy at the Harvard Kennedy School.
-She was a recipient of the Edmond J. Safra Center Graduate Fellowship during the academic year 2017-2018, and worked as part of the Embedded EthiCS program in the years 2019 and 2020.
-Diana studied philosophy at the Universidad de Los Andes in Bogotá, Colombia, after which she did a master's program at the Universidad Nacional de Colombia.
+Diana holds a PhD in philosophy from Harvard University, where she also worked as an adjunct lecturer in ethics and public policy at the Harvard Kennedy School.
+She was a recipient of the Edmond J. Safra Center Graduate Fellowship during the 2017-2018 academic year and participated in the Embedded EthiCS program in 2019 and 2020.
+Diana studied philosophy at the Universidad de Los Andes in Bogotá, Colombia, before completing a master's program at the Universidad Nacional de Colombia.

-One of her research streams analyzes the role of digital platforms in creating conditions for a healthy public debate, and the ethical implications of emerging technologies’ impact on the digital public sphere.
-Her second line of research focuses on human rights in post-conflict scenarios and is currently analyzing the moral responsibilities of business to support peace-building processes.
-She was recently awarded a Summer Research grant for a project on the ethics of AI agents and AI-driven augmentation.
+Her research examines the role of digital platforms in fostering healthy public debate and the ethical implications of emerging technologies on the digital public sphere.
+She also explores human rights in post-conflict scenarios, focusing on the moral responsibilities of businesses to support peace-building processes.
+Diana was recently awarded a Summer Research grant for a project on the ethics of AI agents and AI-driven augmentation.

 Personal website: https://acosta.phd